How you can keep young people safer online over the Christmas period ... and beyond!

 Build on this conversation and develop their resilience by using Thinkuknow resources to deliver online safety education in the new year.
 Some resources you could consider include:

-- Play Like Share – 3 animated films for 8-10 year olds with lesson plans and activities
+- Play Like Share – 3 animated films for 8-10s with session plans and activities

-- Band Runner game for 8 -10 year olds, based on Play Like Share
+- Band Runner game for 8-10s, based on Play Like Share

 - Thinkuknow Toolkit – activities for young people aged 11 and over

-- #LiveSkills – resources for 8 – 18 year olds focused on live streaming
+- #LiveSkills – resources for 8-18s focused on live streaming

 Throughout, remember that your focus shouldn’t be to put young people off using their new device or encourage parents not to buy it in the first place.
 Scaremongering is not effective and makes young people far less likely to ask you for help if they encounter a threat online.
 Aim to provide a balanced view that encourages them to share their thoughts and engage with new ideas about staying safe.